Master of Science

-As part of their professional development, MS students are also encouraged to participate in professional organizations by becoming members and attending meetings.
+As part of their professional development, MS students take a seminar where they are exposed to current topics in applied engineering management and entrepreneurship.
+Also, our MS students are encouraged to participate in professional organizations by becoming members and attending meetings.
 Many of our students also broaden their professional foundations through activities such as internships, fellowships, or assisting in grant preparation.
 Exceptional master of science students also have the opportunity to serve as teaching assistants.

 The master of science curriculum is flexible and tailor-made by you, working in collaboration with your adviser and your three member graduate committee.

 - 30 course credits (To see important details, click the Course Requirement Notes below)

 - Customized study plan developed in collaboration with adviser